CompuTec/computec-docs/docs/processforce/user-guide/supplier-score-card.md

 ![Supplier Score Card Details](./media/supplier-score-card/supplier-score-card-details.webp)

-On this tab, three values from the Summary tab are Summary tab broken down into specific weighted scorecard positions.
+On this tab, three values from the Summary tab are broken down into specific weighted scorecard positions.

-All the values in the Details tab are displayed only, calculated based on specific settings and transactions, e.g., QC Tests, Returns, etc.
+The values in the Details tab are displayed solely based on specific settings and transactions, e.g., QC Tests, Returns, etc.

 #### Details tab Calculation